How can my school apply for a Save The Music grant?

 Save The Music’s partner school districts are committed to building and investing in school music education programs to benefit student achievement and increase access to a well-rounded education.
 STM grant requirements are as follows:

-• The school is a traditional public school in the United States or a United States territory.
+• The school must be a public school in the United States.

-• The school has a dedicated classroom for music instruction.
+• The school must provide a classroom space dedicated to music instruction.

-• The school has adequate and secure storage space for musical instruments and equipment.
+• The school must provide adequate, secure storage space for the donated instruments, equipment, and materials.

-• The school and school district accept full responsibility and budget accordingly for the normal maintenance of instruments (anything outside of the manufacturer’s warranty) and necessary supplies (i.e. strings, reeds, sheet music, technology upgrades, etc.).
+• The school and district accept full responsibility for the maintenance of instruments (anything outside of the manufacturer’s warranty) and necessary supplies (i.e. strings, reeds, sheet music, technology upgrades, etc.).

 Please direct all questions and inquiries regarding grant requirements to the Save The Music Program Team at [email protected].